sumandeyofficial/PlasmaInstabilityLoss/README.md

 `CRPropa3/python`

-Open the file "2_headers.i" and add the following line (once, where other interaction modules are listed):
+Open the file "2_headers.i" and add the following line once, where other interaction modules are listed:

 `%include "crpropa/module/PlasmaInstabilityLoss.h"`